mlb5000/CFunctionWrapperGenerator/README.md

         m_closeHandle.myCloseHandle(handle);
     }

-and your unit tests for Unit::Foo can now control interactions between your system and the C functions they use.
+and your unit tests for Unit::Foo can now control interactions between it and the C functions it depends on.

 ## Limitations